xris1658/musec-legacy/doc/Translation.md

 - `GenerateLocaleBase`, this updated `base.ts`.
 - `GenerateLocaleCN`, this updated `Musec_zh_CN.ts`.

-You can add your translation file by copying and changing the custom target.
+You can add your translation file by duplicating and changing the custom target.

 ### Update in qmake
 Translation files in the project are listed in the variable `TRANSLATIONS` of `Musec.pro`.
 You can set this variable to include your file.